-Behind the Shot(s): Sand Dunes in the Fog
+Behind the Shot: Sand Dunes in the Fog

 This is almost the photo that I chose to process.
 In fact, until very recently, it’s the picture I edited and posted on my website and Instagram page.
 But I took another photo from practically the same spot, and I ended up deciding on it instead:

 Can’t see much of a difference?
 I don’t blame you.
 To make them easier to compare, I fixed the tilt on both photos and did some very rough editing.
-Here they are again, in the same order.
-You can click and switch between them more easily if you like:
+Here they are again, with the first photo on the left and the second on the right.
+Click and drag the before/after slider to get a better sense of how they differ:

 The cloud patterns certainly look a bit different, but – at least to me – they’re not obviously better in one or the other.
 Only after a lot of back-and-forth did I begin to prefer the second photo, and even now I’m only barely convinced it’s the better shot.